ChingFanSheu/mvsa/MABS13/Exercises_13.md

 **Exercises: Principal Components Analysis**
 ================
 C.-P. Cheng and C.-F. Sheu
-13 November, 2019
+14 November, 2019

 # Exercises

 ## Problem 1

-Four hundred and eighty seniors were tested on three mental ability measures and three educational motivation subscales.
+Four hundred and eighty seniors were tested on three mental ability measures and three educational motivation sub-scales.
 It is of interest to find out whether the resulting variability in the 480 by 6 observed data matrix (standardized) could be reduced to a few principal components.
 Suppressing of any component weights that are lower than